 Your treatment plan may include a combination of surgery and radiation therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most patients, a diagnosis of an aggressive pituitary gland tumor is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of an aggressive pituitary gland tumor is very stressful and, at times, difficult to bear.
+You and your family are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.